marv0/marv0.github.io/pages/about.md

 I love learning and conversely, this blog serves to share valuable insights on business, entrepreneurship, and technology; beyond software. *Moreover, I anticipate delving into areas associated with personal development and more.*

-Whenever I don't have my face stuffed behind a book or computer screen, you can be sure to catch me building and delivering a great product or service.
-If you have the slightest interest in this, this blog is for you!
+If you have the slightest interest in building and delivering great products and services, this blog is for you!

 ## Laying The Bricks